kaityo256/paraview-sample/unstructured/README.md

 ## Visualization

 1. Open file sphere.vtk in ParaView, and Apply Glyph
-2. Choose scalar in Scale Mode  and Apply
+2. Choose vector in Scale Mode and Apply
-3. It gives you the following image.
+3. Then you will obtain the following image.

 ![sphere.png](sphere.png)